I want you to raise confident, strong, healthy, resilient kids.

 - Reduce exposure to chemicals by switching up your cleaning products, your personal care products, reading food ingredients...

-- Find and remove foods to which the immune system is reacting
+- Find and remove foods to which the immune or nervous system is reacting

 - Reduce sugar... we all know it’s bad for us.
 Cut down and switch to healthier options (and please stop feeling like reducing sugar is somehow depriving your child of a happy childhood)